 - Require that clients to be aware of the partitioning and the assignment of partitions to nodes.
 In this case, a client can connect directly to the appropriate node, without any intermediary.

 The challenge of request routing is the consensus among the distributed system about the changes in the assignment of partitions to nodes.
-Coordination service such as Zookeeper and gossip protocol among nodes are some commons approaches.
+Coordination service such as Zookeeper and gossip protocol among nodes are some common approaches.
 Below is an illustration of zookeeper as a coordination service to sync among the routing tier and the nodes.

 Here is a summary of request routing strategies of popular databases